 Knead butter into the dough

-- Take the dough out the bowl and add to your kitchen counter.
+- Take the dough out of the bowl and add to your kitchen counter.

-- Push it into a disk shape and add a couple of cubes of butter along the edge.
+- Push it into a disk shape and add a couple of butter cubes along the edge.

-- Seal all the butter in but flipping the edge over the dough.
+- Seal all the butter in by flipping the edge over the dough.

 - Then knead the dough until the butter is incorporated.

 - Then repeat by making a disk and kneading in more butter until all the butter has been incorporated into the dough (6-7 minutes).

 - Then form the dough into a boule, put it back in the bowl, and let it rest covered for 30 minutes.

 - Divide the dough into 12 equally sized pieces, about 100g each.

 - Put the dough under a wet cloth to prevent it from forming skin.